Ursula K. Le Guin: Adaptations of her work

 Le Guin's works have been adapted for radio, film, television, and the stage.
 Her 1971 novel The Lathe of Heaven has been released on film twice, in 1979 by WNET with Le Guin's participation, and then in 2002 by the A&E Network.
 In a 2008 interview, she said she considered the 1979 version as "the only good adaptation to film" of her work to date.
 In the early 1980s Hayao Miyazaki asked to create an animated adaptation of Earthsea.
 Le Guin, who was unfamiliar with his work and anime in general, initially turned down the offer, but later accepted after seeing My Neighbor Totoro.
 The third and fourth Earthsea books were used as the basis of Tales from Earthsea, released in 2006.
 Rather than being directed by Hayao Miyazaki himself, the film was directed by his son Gorō, which disappointed Le Guin.
 Le Guin was positive about the aesthetic of the film, writing that "much of it was beautiful", but was critical of the film's moral sense and its use of physical violence, and particularly the use of a villain whose death provided the film's resolution.
 In 2004, the Sci Fi Channel adapted the first two books of the Earthsea trilogy as the miniseries Legend of Earthsea.
 Le Guin was highly critical of the miniseries, calling it a "far cry from the Earthsea I envisioned", objecting to the use of white actors for her red-, brown-, and black-skinned characters.

 Le Guin's novel The Left Hand of Darkness was adapted for the stage in 1995 by Chicago's Lifeline Theatre.
 Reviewer Jack Helbig at the Chicago Reader wrote that the "adaptation is intelligent and well crafted but ultimately unsatisfying", in large measure because it is extremely difficult to compress a complex 300-page novel into a two-hour stage presentation.
 Paradises Lost was adapted into an opera by the opera program of the University of Illinois.
 The opera was composed by Stephen A. Taylor; the libretto has been attributed both to Kate Gale and to Marcia Johnson.
 Created in 2005, the opera premiered in April 2012.
 Le Guin described the effort as a "beautiful opera" in an interview, and expressed hopes that it would be picked up by other producers.
 She also said she was better pleased with stage versions, including Paradises Lost, than screen adaptations of her work to that date.
 In 2013, the Portland Playhouse and Hand2Mouth Theatre produced a play based on The Left Hand of Darkness, directed and adapted by Jonathan Walters, with text written by John Schmor.
 The play opened May 2, 2013, and ran until June 16, 2013, in Portland, Oregon.
+In 2025 Always Coming Home was adapted by F. Wiesel with Music by Jacob Bussmann at Theater & Orchester Heidelberg.